 You’ve always heard that fish is brain food.
 Now, a growing body of research is supporting that contention.

 One study published in the February edition of the Archives of General Psychiatry found that fish-oil supplements high in omega-3 fatty acids warded off psychosis in high-risk teens.
 Study participants received either fish oil or a placebo for 12 weeks.
 One year later, more of the fish-oil teens were still psychosis free.
 Researchers say the results are as good as those seen with antipsychotic medications, with benefits lasting longer than any other intervention.
-And, unlike typical pharmaceutical prescriptions that cause problems including weight gain and libido loss, fish oils seem to have no deleterious side effects.
+And, unlike typical pharmaceutical prescriptions that cause problems including weight gain and libido loss, fish oils seem to have no major negative side effects.

 Other studies are finding that omega-3 oils can help the mind stay young and sharp.
 Earlier reports found that DHA, one specific form of omega-3, helped slow dementia but didn’t help folks with Alzheimer’s disease.
 A February report in the Journal of Neurochemistry suggests that EPA, another omega-3, may do the trick.
 The report’s authors believe EPA helps slow the natural decline of acetylcholine, a neurotransmitter, helping keep the brain young and boost memory and learning.
 Both DHA and EPA are typically found in fish-oil supplements in varying ratios.